KalicoCrew/kalico/docs/MPC.md

 ```

 ## Example SAVE_CONFIG block
-In preperation for a **SAVE_CONFIG** command after calibration the previous extruder or heater_bed parameters should be removed or commented out.
-If *control: pid_v* is present in the save config block there will be a conflict error when committing the changes.
-A save config block ready for MPC calibartion looks like this:
+In preperation for a **SAVE_CONFIG** command after calibration the previous extruder or heater_bed parameters, such as PID details, should be removed or commented out.
+If **control: pid_v** is present in the save config block there will be a conflict error when committing the changes.
+A save config block ready for MPC calibration looks like this:

 ```
 #*# <---------------------- SAVE_CONFIG ---------------------->